ices-tools-dev/sfdSAR/README.md

 The above code can be applied to a larger dataset to covering a range of year, fishing gears and c\_squares.

+### All in one

+The steps described above are combined into one code block for convienience

 ``` r
 # join widths and lookup
 aux_lookup <-